dart-lang/labs/pkgs/timezone/README.md

 [`TimeZone`] objects require time zone data, so the first step is to load one of our [time zone databases](#databases).

-We provide three different APIs to load a database: one which is base64-encoded into a Dart library, one for browsers, and one for standalone environments.
+We provide three different APIs to load a database: one which is embedded into a Dart library, one for browsers, and one for standalone environments.

 ### Database variants